oren/oren.github.io/articles/thinking-in-systems/README.md

 1. Constants, parameters, numbers (such as subsidies, taxes, standards).

-## Traps In a System
+## Traps In an Organization
-Chapter 6 talkes about traps in a system and how to avoid them.
-[Here is a blog post about that](https://bytepawn.com/systems-thinking.html).
-Here are names of the traps:
+Traps are things that change the direction of your organization away from it's goals.
+Below are the names of the traps and [here is a blog post with examples](https://bytepawn.com/systems-thinking.html).

 * Policy resistance
 * Drift to low performance